Velir/dbt-ga4/README.md

 ```
 gcloud auth application-default login --scopes=https://www.googleapis.com/auth/bigquery,https://www.googleapis.com/auth/iam.test
 ```

+The `profiles.yml` file included in this package should be removed.
+The `profile: 'default'` line in `dbt_project.yml` in this package should also be removed.

 # Unit Testing

 The dbt-ga4 package treats each model and macro as a 'unit' of code.
 If we fix the input to each unit, we can test that we received the expected output.